llsoftsec/llsoftsecbook/book.md

   3. The Probe step: The spy accesses that same data as in the prime step.
-     Measuring the time it takes to load the data, it can derive how many cache lines the victim evicted from each cache set in step 2, and from that derive information about addresses that the victim accessed.
+     Measuring the time it takes to load the data, it can derive how many cache lines the victim evicted from each cache set in step 2, and from that derive information about addresses the victim accessed.

-[@Osvik2005] which first documented this technique in 2005 demonstrates extracting AES keys in just a few milliseconds using Prime+Probe.
+[@Osvik2005] first documented this technique in 2005 and demonstrates extracting AES keys in just a few milliseconds.

 #### General schema for cache covert channels

-An attentive reader may have noticed that the concrete named attacks above follow a similar 3-step pattern.
-Indeed, [@Weber2021] describes this general pattern and uses it to automatically discover more side-channels that follow this 3-step pattern.
+An attentive reader may have noticed that the attacks described above follow a similar 3-step pattern. [@Weber2021] describes this general pattern and uses it to automatically discover more side-channels that follow this 3-step pattern.
 They describe the general pattern as being:

-  1. An instruction sequence that resets the inner CPU state (*reset sequence*).\index{reset sequence}
+  1. An instruction sequence that resets the inner CPU state (**reset sequence**).\index{reset sequence}
-  2. An instruction sequence that triggers a state change (*trigger sequence*).\index{trigger sequence}
+  2. An instruction sequence that triggers a state change (**trigger sequence**).\index{trigger sequence}
-  3. An instruction sequence that leaks the inner state (*measurement sequence*).\index{measurement sequence}
+  3. An instruction sequence that leaks the inner state (**measurement sequence**).\index{measurement sequence}

 Other cache-based side channel attacks following this general 3-step approach
 include: Flush+Flush\index{Flush+Flush}[@Gruss2016a],